 If you have ever been involved in a car accident, you will agree that it is undoubtedly one of the most unpleasant experiences ever.
 Aside from the fact that it is extremely stressful, frightening and shocking, you may also wonder whether you or anyone else is injured or whether you should call the police.
 In addition to this uncertainty and the state of shock, you also need to thoroughly check yourself for any signs of bodily injuries.
-Panchenko Law Firm is based in Matthews, NC and has a car accident lawyer who can guide you through this stressful situation.
+Panchenko Law Firm is based in Charlotte, NC and has a car accident lawyer who can guide you through this stressful situation.

 In North Carolina, car accident law is a subset of personal injury law that deals with bodily injuries and property damages resulting from a motor vehicle or truck accident.
 Personal injury law and auto accident law are based upon determining negligence and liability of an at-fault driver, also known as a tortfeasor.
 Before delving into car accident law in North Carolina, let one of our personal injury attorneys for car accidents take a moment to clarify and define what car accident and personal injury actually mean.

 Personal injury can be defined as the physical injury inflicted on a person's body, as opposed to damage to property or reputation.
 The area of law that is implicated with respect to compensating the injured person and placing that person in as good a position as she or he was prior to the accident is tort law.

 A traffic collision, also known as a traffic accident, motor vehicle collision, motor vehicle accident, car accident, truck accident, automobile accident, road traffic collision (RTC), car crash or car smash occurs when a vehicle collides with another vehicle, pedestrian, animal, road debris or other stationary obstruction, such as a tree or utility pole.
 Traffic collisions may result in bodily injury, death or property damage.